Matthew Good is a Canadian singer-songwriter, writer, activist, blogger, and constant creator of many stripes

 that Good reached mainstream success as the eponymous "Matthew Good" of Matthew Good Band

 , shedding the folk-rock genre for various forms of "alternative rock."
-In 2002, Matthew Good Band split up and Good began his solo career.
+The band released four albums between 1995 and 2001, garnering much critical and commercial success in Canada (it says something that the ballad "Apparitions" dominated Canadian radio for most of 1998.)
 His first solo album was released in 2003 to almost universal acclaim, earning Good three Juno Awards, including one for best music video

 In the mid-2000s, Good's personal life fell apart